 Innovative green infrastructure strategies are incorporated and distributed across the site, including stormwater meadows, corridors, tree trenches, and porous pavements.
 The site will also see a reduction in urban heat island effect and an increase in biodiversity through the planting of over 500 new trees and a mix of native plants including coastal marsh species, maritime shrublands, and woodland flora.

 The Moakley Park Resiliency Plan represents a rare opportunity to create a modern, 21st century community park that addresses pressing climate change needs while also prioritizing social, cultural, economic and environmental equity.
 The planning process has been inclusive, deliberative, and responsive to community needs.
 It will result in a park that is safer, biodiverse, culturally rich, recreationally diverse, and welcoming to all residents and visitors.

 Boston Beats at NPC21

 Interested in reading about more of Boston's planning efforts?
-Check out the city's climate change efforts and creation of shared spaces.
+Check out other Boston Beats stories.

 Top Image: Rendering of Moakley Park.
 Image provided by Stoss Landscape Urbanism